Do you pay tax on equity release?

 Equity release tax implications

-The money you release with a lifetime mortgage, which is the most popular type of equity release is tax free but what you choose to do with the cash you release could have tax implications.
+The money you release with a lifetime mortgage, which is the most popular type of equity release, is tax-free but what you choose to do with the cash you release could have tax implications.
 Let’s take a closer look:

 Income tax

 You are exempt from paying income tax on equity release as the money you release is a loan and not income.
-However, any gains you make from the money, perhaps by putting it in savings, investments or an annuity could be subject to tax if you have exceeded your tax free personal allowance.
+However, any gains you make from the money, perhaps by putting it in savings, investments or an annuity could be subject to tax if you have exceeded your tax-free personal allowance.

-If you are considering equity release as an income or to increase your retirement funds, it could be worth choosing a drawdown lifetime mortgage which lets you release tax free cash as and when you need it.
+If you are considering equity release as an income or to increase your retirement funds, it could be worth choosing a drawdown lifetime mortgage which lets you release tax-free cash as and when you need it.
 This may prevent any future tax implications you may have faced by keeping the money in a savings account.
 Also, you won’t incur interest on the money held in reserve, only the cash you have drawn down.

 Capital gains tax